EHRI/docs/docs/administration/institution-data/datasets.rst

 Properties File
   this allows uploading a properties file which can control how EAD fields map to portal internal database fields. **This should only be used for compatibility with legacy data.**
+Hierarchy File
+  if the dataset is configured with the *Set Hierarchy* option this field requires a TSV file (without headers) to be provided to map the item local IDs to their respective parents (or nothing, for top-level items).
 Log message
   a log message to be associated with the ingest operation.
 Commit
   actually commits the changes to the database.
 If left unchecked (the default) the ingest is effectively a dry-run.
+Batch size
+  for very large datasets (thousands of files, or fewer very large files) this allows for breaking the ingest operation up into batches of a specific size that are run in individual transactions.
+By default the ingest will take place in a single transaction.